From the Field

 After the quake, rebuilding lives and livelihoods

-Alfred, a 46-year-old merchant in Petit-Trou-de-Nippes, has newfound hope knowing there will be enough food for his family.
-His children, Kervens and Erika, who were 18 and 13, respectively, at the time of the earthquake, are able to attend school, both eager to learn and dream, while Alfred can return to successfully running his own business.
+Alfred, a merchant in Petit-Trou-de-Nippes, found hope after the 2021 earthquake devastated his home and business.
+His children, Kervens and Erika, who were 18 and 13, respectively, at the time of the earthquake, were able to attend school, both eager to keep learning and dreaming, while Alfred returned to run his own business successfully.

 A man smiles as he holds emergency relief supplies.
 People sort through humanitarian supplies in the background.